nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Birth: app module construction

-Certain app module add-ons shipts with an app module with a constructor define, and SPL Studio is one of them; in 2018, constructors were added to Creator and Track Tool for various purposes.
+Certain app module add-ons shipt with an app module with a constructor define, and SPL Studio is one of them; in 2018, constructors were added to Creator and Track Tool for various purposes, and Remote VT client ships with a constructor similar to Creator app module.
 After calling the base constructor as described above, SPL app module's constructor (__init__ method that runs when the app module starts) does the following:

 1. Checks whether a supported version of Studio is running, and if not, raises RuntimeError exception, preventing you from using the app module while an unsupported version of Studio is in use (as of add-on 17.04, you need to use Studio 5.10 and later).
 2. Unless silenced by `globalVars.appArgs.minimal` being True, NVDA announces, "Using SPL Studio version 5.01" if Studio 5.01 is in use (of course, NVDA will say 5.10 when Studio 5.10 is in use).
 This is done via ui.message function (part of NVDA Core) which lets you hear spoken messages or read the message on a braille display.
 In reality, ui.message function calls two functions serially (one after the other): speech.speakMessage (speaking something via a synthesizer) and braille.handler.message (brailling messages on a braille display if connected).